ofbennett/julia-set-fractal/README.md

 If you like, you can also generate the fractal image with the Python code in `plot_julia_set.py`.

 ## My Benchmark Measurements
 Run on my MacBook Pro 2014.
-2.5 GHz Quad-Core Intel Core i7.
+2.5 GHz Quad-Core Intel Core i7 with default parameter settings.

 - `julia_set.jl`: 1.8 seconds
 - `julia_set.py`: 300 seconds